 It can be good to confirm that the prospect is available for your call at the very beginning of a call as well as right after you introduce yourself even though this point can be debatable.
 For example, ask the prospect if they are in the middle of anything and/or if they have a moment.

 You want to share a value statement right away as you’re progressing in the cold call.
-A one to two sentence statement which communicates the value you have to offer is a value statement.
+A one to two-sentence statement which communicates the value you have to offer is a value statement.

 Asking some qualifying questions is an extremely effective step to take on a cold call sample.
-Questions which determine how good of a fit there is between you and the sales prospect are qualifying questions.
+Questions that determine how good of a fit there is between you and the sales prospect are qualifying questions.